zmeri/PC-SAFT/README.md

 # PC-SAFT

 These functions implement the PC-SAFT equation of state.
 In addition to the hard chain and dispersion terms, these functions also include dipole, association and ion terms for use with these types of compounds.
-When the ion term is included, it is also called electrolyte PC-SAFT (ePC-SAFT).
+When the ion term is included it is also called electrolyte PC-SAFT (ePC-SAFT).

 ## Dependencies